-While many are excited about the bombardment of pumpkin flavored everything exploding in the United States, I’m getting goosebumps over the cascades of yellow, orange, and red that will soon shower the mountainsides.
+While many are excited about the bombardment of pumpkin-flavored everything exploding in the United States, I’m getting goosebumps over the cascades of yellow, orange, and red that will soon shower the mountainsides.
 Fall photography is coming!
-Not only does the autumn season offer a little more snooze time with later sunrises and earlier sunsets, but it offers the excitement of discovering spots bursting with color.
-The color and leaves change rapidly that you need to be on point.
+Not only does the autumn photography season offer a little more snooze time with later sunrises and earlier sunsets, but it also offers the excitement of discovering spots bursting with color.
+The color and leaves change rapidly so you need to be on point.
 What’s there today may be gone tomorrow.
-Each year, the temperatures cool, I refresh my memory about how to photograph stunning fall foliage with these 6 essential tips.
+Each year, as the temperatures cool, I remind myself of these 6 essential fall photography tips.

 Timing is Almost Everything

-• Try intentional camera movement (ICM) to give some creative blur.
+- Try intentional camera movement (ICM) or multiple exposures (ME) to give some creative blur.
+Plus, it’s simply fun to play with these techniques!

 Last, in order to help balance the highlights and the shadows, try to photograph in softer light on overcast days.
 If Mother Nature decides not to give you a cloud in the sky, then explore during the day and revisit the compositions you find under the softer and more even early morning and/or evening light.